TED Web Chat

 Short Term Contracts

 There are certain circumstances in which it is not possible for employees to take their outstanding leave entitlement before the date of leaving.
-The Council will award payment in lieu of leave untaken in these circumstances.
-The particular circumstances are:-
+In these circumstances, the Council will award payment in lieu of leave untaken.

-• Long term sickness absence and maternity leave from the date absence started (including annual leave not taken in the previous annual leave year up to a maximum of 5 days) and up to the date of leaving;
+(a) Long term sickness absence and maternity leave from the date absence started (including annual leave not taken in the previous annual leave year up to a maximum of 5 days) and up to the date of leaving.

-• Any situation where the member of staff is required to work up to the date of leaving due to the demands of the service;
+(b) Any situation where the member of staff is required to work up to the date of leaving due to the demands of the service.

-It should not extend to situations were the employee has deliberately chosen not to take the balance of annual leave to which he/she is entitled.
+It should not extend to situations where the employee has deliberately chosen not to take the balance of annual leave to which they are entitled.

 Recording Leave